-It is worth noting that non-dendritic networks are often realized as a dendritic catchment network by introducing joint catchments that contain the non-dendritic parts.
+Catchment networks that appear non-dendritic, such as broad river bottoms with complex braided channels and two or more primary inflows, can still be modeled as dendritic networks by introducing conjoint catchments that encapsulate the non-dendritic parts.
 Figure 12 shows an example of a non-dendritic stream network, where it is not possible to determine to what extent flow from catchment F contributes to catchments E, B or C (Figure 12,C6).
-Aggregating the catchments E, B, and C (Figure 12, C7) and collapsing the nodes N2 and N3 into a single virtual inflow node, will accumulate all the flow from catchments D and F in the resulting catchment X contributing inflow into catchment A via the node N1.
-Using this encapsulation approach, catchments can be represented using a simple tree structure where an upstream-downstream relation can be built without the need for complex hydrography between inflow and outflow nodes.
+Aggregating the catchments E, B, and C (Figure 12, C7) and collapsing the nodes N2 and N3 into a single virtual inflow node, accumulates all the flow from catchments D and F in the resulting catchment X contributing inflow into catchment A via the node N1.
+Using this encapsulation approach, catchments can be represented using a simple tree structure with clear upstream-downstream relations.

-The topological pattern of a catchment connecting inflow and outflow applies to all possible realizations of a catchment, whereby the realizations of inflow or outflow are always of lower topological dimension than the realization of the corresponding catchment.
-A catchment may be topologically realized as a solid bounded by inflow/outflow faces, each face bounded by inflow/outflow edges, and each edge bounded by inflow/outflow nodes.
-Each of these realizations may be represented using an appropriate geometry type.
-For example, an outflow node may be represented as geometric point located at the beginning of the flowline representing the flowpath (edge) which realizes the contributing catchment.
-This corresponds to the topology model defined within the OGC Abstract Specification Topic 1, Feature geometry (aka ISO 19107: Spatial Schema), which is considered as the general framework to describe the scale-independent unity of catchment and outfall.
+The topological pattern of a hydrologically connected catchment network is reflected in the topological patterns of all of its realizations, although the topological “level” of a realization may be different.
+A catchment may be topologically realized as a solid bounded by inflow/outflow faces, a face bounded by inflow/outflow edges, or an edge bounded by inflow/outflow nodes.
+A single catchment may also be realized as a topo complex consisting of all of the stream or channel edges and outfall nodes forming the surface drainage of that catchment.
+The topological role that each feature realization plays may or may not correspond directly to its geometric representation.
+For example, a pond feature plays the role of an edge between its inlet and outlet, but may be represented geometrically as a polygon.